 About the Jornada

-Undergraduate students supported with NSF funds in either REU Supplements or REU Sites must be U.S. citizens, U.S. nationals, or permanent residents of the United States.
+Undergraduate student participants supported with NSF funds in either REU Supplements or REU Sites must be U.S. citizens, U.S. nationals, or permanent residents of the United States.
 An undergraduate student is a student who is enrolled in a degree program (part-time or full-time) leading to a baccalaureate or associate degree.
-Graduating seniors are not eligible to apply.

 How to apply

 Applications are evaluated upon submission, and positions will be filled as long as funding is available.
-Please send application materials to the Sala Lab postdoc Dr. Laureano Gherardi (e-mail: Lau@asu.edu) by May 1, 2018.
+Please send application materials to Stephen Doucette-Riise (e-mail: email@example.com) by May 7, 2021.